Sue Bird: College career

-Bird was recruited by several university teams, including UConn, Stanford, and Vanderbilt.
-She leaned toward selecting the UConn Huskies, but hesitated when two point guards announced their commitments to the team.
+Bird was recruited by several university teams, including those of Stanford, Vanderbilt and University of Connecticut (UConn).
+She leaned toward selecting the UConn Huskies, partly because the UConn campus was close to her home, but hesitated when two point guards announced their commitments to the team.
 After one of the point guards withdrew, Bird decided to accept UConn's offer.
-In addition, she favored UConn because it was close to her home and had increased playing opportunities.
 Eight games into her freshman season, Bird suffered a torn ACL.
 Since she had played more than 20% of the team's games in the 1998–1999 season, she was not able to redshirt.
-In her sophomore season (1999–2000), she returned to lead the team to a 36–1 record, the Big East Championship, and the championship at the 2000 NCAA Division I women's basketball tournament.
-In her junior season (2000–2001), the Huskies went 32–3, with the final loss coming against UConn's Big East rival Notre Dame in the Final Four.
-However, the Huskies went 39–0 in her senior season (2001–2002), and, subsequently, Bird won the Wade Trophy, Honda Sports Award and Naismith Award as College Player of the Year.
+During her sophomore season (1999–2000), she returned to lead the team to a 36–1 record, the Big East Championship, and the 2000 NCAA Division I championship.
+In her junior season (2000–2001), the Huskies went 32–3.
+In her senior season (2001–2002), the Huskies went 39–0, with Bird winning the Wade Trophy, the Honda Sports Award and the Naismith Award as College Player of the Year.
 During her junior year, Bird played in a game against Notre Dame which sportswriter Jeff Goldberg referred to as "the best women's basketball game ever played".
-Goldberg memorialized the game in his book Bird at the Buzzer, describing how Bird took the eponymous shot at the buzzer to win the game.
+He memorialized the game in his book Bird at the Buzzer, whose title refers to Bird's game-winning shot at the buzzer.

-She finished her UConn career on many of the record lists.
-As of 2005 she ranked No. 24 on the 1,000-point list with 1,378 points, No. 2 in assists with 585, and seventh with 243 steals.
-She ranked number 1 in three-point field goal percentage (45.9) and free throw percentage (89.2).
-She won two National Championships, three Big East Championships, and Big East regular season titles.
-Bird was the first winner of the Nancy Lieberman Award in 2000, given to the top point guard in the nation, and won it again in 2001 and 2002.
+As of 2024, Bird ranks No. 39 on the list of UConn players to score 1,000 career points, with 1,378 points.
+She is No. 7 in career assists with 585.
+She ranks number 1 in three-point field goal percentage (45.9) and free throw percentage (89.2).
+During her career with the Huskies, she won two NCAA National Championships and three Big East Championships.
+In 2000, Bird was the first winner of the Nancy Lieberman Award, which is given to the top Division I point guard in the nation; she won it again in 2001 and 2002.
 Her record at UConn in games she played is 114–4.
-Bird was a member of the inaugural class (2006) of inductees to the University of Connecticut women's basketball "Huskies of Honor" recognition program.
+Bird was a member of the 2006 inaugural class of inductees to the University of Connecticut women's basketball "Huskies of Honor" recognition program.